zalacop/semester-project-2-zalacop/README.md

 ## Mad Bids

 This is an auction website created for a school assignment, where users can search through listings whether they are logged in or not.
 If logged in, they can view the bid history on a listing, bid on a listing, create a new listing, and change their avatar image.
-Upon registration, users are given 1000 credits that they can use to bid on listings, and they can get credits by selling items
+Upon registration, users are given 1000 credits that they can use to bid on listings, and they can get credits by selling items.

 Mad Bids is an auction website for a wide range of people who share common interest in the unconventional, the creative, and the unexpected.
 We're all mad here!
 Madness Unleashed, Hatter's Style, Your Smile!